DIAGONAL PUT SPREADS

 Basic Framework - Diagonal Put Spreads:

 A diagonal put credit spread strategy is an ideal way to balance risk and reward in options trading.
-This strategy involves selling a put option and buying a put option while collecting a credit in the process.
+This trade is a modified version of a put credit spread.
+This strategy involves selling a put option and buying a put option while collecting a credit in the process (see put options explained).
 When selling the put option, premium is collected and simultaneously using some of that premium income to buy a further dated put option at a lower strike price.
 The net result will be a credit on the two-leg pair trade with defined risk since the purchase of the put option serves as protection.
+Diagonal spreads work best when IV Rank is very high.

 By selling the put option, you agree to buy shares at the agreed upon price by the agreed upon expiration date.
 By buying the put option, you have the right to sell shares at the agreed upon price by the agreed upon expiration date.
 Thus risk is defined and capital requirements are minimal.